quan4444/cluster_project/README.md

 ### Unsupervised Learning/Clustering

 In machine learning, [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning) methods try to identify patterns within the data given no labels.
 Here, we use 2 common methods: [K-means Clustering](https://en.wikipedia.org/wiki/K-means_clustering), and [Spectral Clustering](https://en.wikipedia.org/wiki/Spectral_clustering).
 Both methods split a set of data points into clusters with similar behaviors.
 A more detailed explaination is provided below.
-Due to the lack of labels, unsupervised learning methods cannot utilize more accepted error metrics (e.g., mean squared error), which would require labels or a ground truth.
-This has led to the development of [clustering performance evaluation metrics](https://scikit-learn.org/stable/modules/clustering.html#clustering-performance-evaluation) to try and assess the performance of the methods.
-For our project, we select the [Adjusted Rand Index (ARI)](https://en.wikipedia.org/wiki/Rand_index#Adjusted_Rand_index) as our performance evaluation method
+Since unsupervised learning methods outputs a set of labels, we cannot use more accepted error metrics (e.g., mean squared error) to assess the performance of our methods.
+This has led to the development of [clustering performance evaluation metrics](https://scikit-learn.org/stable/modules/clustering.html#clustering-performance-evaluation).
+For our project, we select the [Adjusted Rand Index (ARI)](https://en.wikipedia.org/wiki/Rand_index#Adjusted_Rand_index) as our performance evaluation method.

 #### K-Means Clustering
 [K-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) aims to minimized the within-cluster sum-of-squares criterion: